llguedes/ProductCatalog/README.md

 # Product Catalog API

 A clean and lightweight **.NET 8 Web API** designed to demonstrate knowledge of Clean Architecture, Entity Framework Core, Dapper, Dependency Injection, RESTful design, and Swagger/OpenAPI documentation.
-This project is intentionally simple and ideal for interviews, technical assessments, or as a base for larger applications.

 The solution follows a three-layer architecture: